-The Saving Places website is a great place to for you to start.
-From this site you can download a toolkit that you can use which will include signs, social media shareables and a campaign toolkit as well.
+The Saving Places website is a great place for you to start.
+From this site, you can download a toolkit that you can use which will include signs, social media shares, and a campaign toolkit as well.

 You can also show your support for Historic Preservation Month by taking photos and sharing them using the hashtag #ThisPlaceMatters.

-You maybe wondering to yourself why have I written a post about preserving historic sites on a genealogy site.
-Well the answer to this question is quite simple.
+You may be wondering to yourself why have I written a post about preserving historic sites on a genealogy site.

-Heirlooms such as medals and coins, jewellery, photos and any other possession that you may have in your home that has some sentimental value to you.
+Heirlooms such as medals and coins, jewelry, photos, and any other possession that you may have in your home that has some sentimental value to you.